skip to content

 • 2022-2023: Lewis Strachan, MPhil (subsequently PhD student at CIMR)

-• 2019-2020: Louise DeThomasson, MPhil
+• 2019-2020: Louise DeThomasson, MPhil (subsequently technical officer at Viapath)

 • (Keele, 2012-17):

-• 6 MSc students on programmes including MSc in Molecular Parasitology and Vector Biology, MSc in Scientific Research Training abroad, and ERASMUS.
+• 6 MSc students on programmes including MSc in Molecular Parasitology and Vector Biology, MSc in Scientific Research Training abroad, and Erasmus.
 3 students (Adriana Adolfi, Rinal Sahputra & Pamela Veneziano-Broccia) progressed to PhDs at LSTM, Manchester and Trieste.

 • 1 MPhil, Dr Katelyn Monsell - intercalated year in research during medical training at Keele Medical School.